Test all free parameters,

 Logical.
 If

-, the default, only free parameters will be returned.
-Ignored ifstandardized
+TRUE, the default, only free parameters will be returned.
+Ignored ifstandardizedisTRUEor if the model is not fitted bylavaan.- check_post_check

 Logical.
 If

-, the test will be conducted only if the model passes thepost.check
+TRUE, the default, and the model is fitted bylavaan, the test will be conducted only if the model passes thepost.checkconducted bylavaan::lavInspect()(withwhat = "post.check").- ...

 Additional arguments to be passed to